JessicaBarclay/CV/README.md

   Learning to code is an enjoyable challenge, and I recognize that it is part of the role of a developer to continue learning day to day.
 I am extremely driven particularly when exposed to an area I am interested in.
 This is evident in that whilst at University, I secured a job in London's largest commercial photographic studio which I started following my graduation.

+## Projects

+[AirBnB clone](https://github.com/JessicaBarclay/AirBnB-clone) - Our first team project at Makers involved making a clone of Airbnb using Sinatra MVC and Ruby.
+[Animated Weather API](https://github.com/JessicaBarclay/Thermostat-Javascript) - Javascript week 1 led us to creating an app which utilises a weather API built in JS and jQuery.

 ## Education